logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

 </p>

 !!! info
     You are only able to retrieve the API key once.
-If you forget to copy it to your clipboard, delete it and create a new one.
+If you did not manage to copy it to your clipboard, delete it and create a new one.

 ## Quickstart API key Argument